wryan67/wavPlayer/readme.md

 I recommend putting the export command in your .bashrc script so that it is available after each reboot.

+## Demos
+There are three demos:

+* wavPlayer - plays standard .wav files
+* tones - plays sinusoidal wave tones, with threading and sound mixing
+* pcm - the original example from ALSA Lib.

 ## Executing
 After you find your sound card and setup the AUDIODEV environment variable, you should be ready to test.